dansmyers/AI/2-A*_and_Backtracking/Notes/3-Eight_Puzzle_Revisited.md

 ## Overview

-We looked at the eight puzzle in the last unit.
-Slide the tiles to put them into the correct order.
+We looked at the eight puzzle in the last unit - slide the tiles to put them into the correct order.
 That version of the problem used iterative deepening.
-Let's updated it to use A* search.
+Let's update it to use A* search.

 The main challenge of using A* search is coming up with a reasonable heuristic.
 Recall that the heuristic is usually created by *relaxing* constraints on the problem to come up with an easier problem that gives a lower bound on the real solution cost.